FLINGO -- Instilling ASP Expressiveness into Linear Integer Constraints: The language

 In this valuation, variable~$x_2$ is undefined.
 Atom~\eqref{eq:flingo-sumf-example} is satisfied by valuation~$v$ because~$v(x_1) = 1 \leq 3$, while~$x_2$ is undefined and thus discarded from the sum.
 In contrast, atom~\eqref{eq:flingo-susf-example} is not satisfied simply because~$x_2$ is undefined.
-Operations~$\maxf$ and~$\minf$ always work in a non-strict way: for instance, $\maxf$ always returns the maximum value among the defined terms in the set.
+Operation~$\minf$ always work in a non-strict way: for instance, $\minf$ always returns the minimum value among the defined terms in the set.

 A \flingo\ \emph{atom} is either a propositional atom or a constraint atom of the forms~(\ref{eq:flingo-sumf}--\ref{eq:flingo-deff}).
 A \flingo\ \emph{literal} is any \flingo\ atom~$a$ or its single or double default negation, $\Not\ a$ or $\Not\ \Not\ a$, respectively.
 A \flingo\ \emph{rule} is an expression of the form